elyase/docker/pyrun/2.7/README.md

 docker-pyrun
 ============

-A small (the smallest?) docker container for python.
+A small (the smallest?) docker image for python.

 The total image size is **18.44 MB**.
 This is achieved by using the great [progrium/busybox](https://github.com/progrium/busybox) as base image and the super small [Egenix PyRun](https://www.egenix.com/products/python/PyRun/).